 As described in Section 2.1 above, AMBERS is a privately owned company with all of its shares held by A.M.
 Best Rating Services, Inc. (AMBRS).
 AMBRS is in turn 100% owned by A.M.
 Best Company, Inc. a privately owned company based in New Jersey, United States of America.

-The AMBERS Board consists of three executive directors; two Independent Non-Executive Directors (INED) and a member of the AMBRS Executive Committee who acts as Chairman.
+As at the date of this report, the AMBERS Board consists of three executive directors; two Independent Non-Executive Directors (INED) and a member of the AMBRS Executive Committee who acts as Chairman.